 Community Fact Sheets are produced for the top 100 overseas birthplace groups in Victoria.
-Each two page fact sheet includes summary tables on the ethnicity characteristics of the birthplace group.
+Each four page fact sheet includes summary tables on the demographic and economic characteristics of the birthplace group.
 The fact sheets are currently provided without commentaries.
 The commentaries will be added as soon as they are made available.more >

 2016 Census: Ethnicity characteristics

 Census data tables are now available showing changes in Victoria's diverse population from 2011 to 2016.
 Statistics compared include: country of birth; languages spoken at home; religion and ancestry.
 Click on the link below to view 2016 Census data tables.more >

-This publication (LGA Report) provides data on the key census cultural and language diversity indicators for Victoria’s population, including country of birth (birthplace), language spoken at home and religion by Local Government Areas (LGA).
-It consists of a main section on these indicators for all of Victoria, followed by four and two page profiles for each LGA.
-The Report also includes profiles for the Victorian Multicultural Commission’s eight Regional Advisory Council (RAC) regions.
-It is an invaluable guide for local government planners, community organisations, researchers and those in the broader community concerned with policy planning and the design of culturally appropriate services.
-Limited hard copies are printed.
+The Local Government Area (LGA) Report provides data on the key census cultural and language diversity indicators for Victoria’s population, including country of birth (birthplace), ancestry, language spoken at home and religion by LGAs.
+The report is an invaluable guide for local government planners, community organisations, researchers and those in the broader community concerned with policy planning and the design of culturally appropriate services.
+Print copies are available upon request.
 Electronic copies are available for free download.more >

 Community Profiles are produced for the top 100 overseas birthplace groups in Victoria.
-Each profile includes a series of 32 tables comparing diverse ethnic characteristics with a range of socio-demographic variables.
-The Profiles are published as electronic copies only for free download.more >
+Each profile includes a series of 36 tables comparing diverse ethnic characteristics with a range of socio-demographic variables.
+The profiles are published as electronic copies only for free download.more >